32teeth/cordova_game_framework/README.md

 yes
 ```

-once you have built the release version of your Android app, sign and align it with the keystore you created above (DO NOT LOSE THIS FILE)
+once you have built the release version of your Android app, sign and align it with the keystore you created above

+*---------------------(DO NOT LOSE THIS FILE)---------------------*

 ```
 jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore